Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: Conclusion and Outlook

 \section{Conclusion and Outlook}

-To increase the under-developed theoretical understanding how MOEAs cope with multimodality, we defined a class of bi-objective benchmark functions of scalable difficulty called $\ojzj_{n,k}$.
-We proved that the SEMO cannot compute the full Pareto front.
-In contrast, for all problem sizes $n$ and jump sizes $k\in [4..\frac n2 -1]$, the GSEMO covered the Pareto front in $\Theta((n-2k)n^k)$ iterations in expectation.
+Noting that, different from single-objective evolutionary computation, no broadly accepted multimodal benchmarks exist in the theory of MOEAs, we proposed the \ojzj benchmark, which is a multiobjective analogue of the single-objective jump problem.

-This paper also introduced two approaches that showed advantages in single-objective multi-modal problems into the toolbox of MOEAs.
-One is to use a heavy-tailed mutation operator in the GSEMO, the other is to self-adapt the mutation rate based on a stagnation detection strategy in the GSEMO.
-For both approaches we proved a runtime improvement over the standard GSEMO by a factor of $k^{\Omega(k)}$, with the self-adjusting GSEMO slightly ahead by a small polynomial factor in $k$.
-Our experiments confirmed this performance ranking already for moderate problem sizes, with the self-adjusting GSEMO more ahead than what the asymptotically small advantage suggests.
-On the downside, adapting the stagnation detection mechanism to MOEAs needs taking several design choices, among which the question how to treat indifferent solutions could be difficult for problems having larger plateaus of constant fitness.
+We use this benchmark to show that several insights from single-objective EA theory extend to the multiobjective world.
+Naturally, algorithms using 1-bit mutation such as the SEMO cannot optimize our benchmark, that is, cannot compute a population that covers the full Pareto front.
+In contrast, for all problem sizes $n$ and jump sizes $k\in [4..\frac n2 -1]$, the GSEMO covers the Pareto front in $\Theta((n-2k)n^k)$ iterations in expectation.
+Heavy-tailed mutation rates and the stagnation-detection mechanism of \cite{RajabiW22} give a runtime improvement over the standard GSEMO by a factor of $k^{\Omega(k)}$, with the stagnation-detection GSEMO slightly ahead by a small polynomial factor {in~$k$}.
+These are the same gains as observed for the single-objective \jump benchmark with gap size~$k$.
+Our experiments confirm this performance ranking already for moderate problem sizes, with the stagnation-detection GSEMO slightly more ahead than what the asymptotically small advantage suggests.
+On the downside, adapting the stagnation-detection mechanism to MOEAs needs taking several design choices, among which the question how to treat indifferent solutions could be difficult for problems having larger plateaus of constant fitness.

-Overall, this work suggests that the recently developed ideas to cope with multimodality in single-objective evolutionary optimization can be effective in multi-objective optimization as well.
+Overall, this work suggests that the recently developed ideas to cope with multimodality in single-objective evolutionary optimization can be effective in multiobjective optimization as well.
 In this first work in this direction, we only concentrated on mutation-based algorithms.
-The theory of evolutionary computation has also observed that crossover and estimation-of-distribution algorithms can be helpful in multi-modal optimization.
-Investigating to what degree these results extend into multi-objective optimization is clearly an interesting direction for future research.
+The theory of evolutionary computation has also observed that crossover and estimation-of-distribution algorithms can be helpful in multimodal optimization.
+Investigating to what degree these results extend into multiobjective optimization is clearly an interesting direction for future research.